-The Office of Financial Aid is the place for all things aid-related: scholarships, loans, grants and student work opportunities.
+The Financial Aid Office is the place for all things aid-related: scholarships, loans, grants and student work opportunities.
 Every student's information and financial situation is different.
 Make sure to look at the website to see where you stand with your own financials.
-Apply for College of Business scholarships at scholarships.siu.edu.
+Apply for College of Business and Analytics scholarships at scholarships.siu.edu.

-Transfer credit information: articulation.siu.edu, iTransfer.org or transfer.siu.edu Articulation.siu.edu includes listings of transfer course equivalencies from community colleges and other universities.
+Transfer credit information: articulation.siu.edu, iTransfer.org or transfer.siu.edu iTransfer.org is the hub for transfer information between colleges and universities in the state.

+Articulation.siu.edu includes listings of transfer course equivalencies from community colleges and other universities.